vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 </p>

-If the points carry superpoint partition indices in the `super_index` attribute, the 🔘`Level i` modes will display partition level `i`.
+If the points carry superpoint partition indices in the `super_index` attribute, the 🔘`Level i` mode will display partition level `i`.
 Several options can be passed to `show()` to adjust how partitions are shown: with centroids, with horizontal graph edges, with vertical graph edges, with feature-colored edges, etc. See the